-Opening night photography courtesy of The SUBSTATION
+Opening night and installation photography courtesy of The SUBSTATION

 Performance, video, installation

-Please contact me for password
+(Please contact me for the password)

 Plantation Dance (reprise) (video still), 2016, digital video, 3:29 mins

 All the Goodness without the Work, 2016, acrylic on paper, 59 x 39cm